yshrsmz/BuildKonfig/README.md

 ## Try out the sample

+There are two samples; `sample` and `sample-kts`.
+As its name implies, `sample-kts` a Kotlin DSL sample, and the other is a traditional Groovy DSL.

 Have a look at `./sample` directory.

 ```
-# Publish the latest version of the plugin to mavenLocal()
+# Publish the latest version of the plugin to test maven repository(./build/localMaven)
-$ ./gradlew publishToMavenLocal
+$ ./gradlew publishAllPublicationsToTestMavenRepository

 # Try out the samples.
 # BuildKonfig will be generated in ./sample/build/buildkonfig